import matplotlib.pyplot as plt

 Confidence Ellipses#

 In the above, we were discussing single parameter constraints.
 However, in many cases one is trying to constrain two or more parameters at once.
 In that case you have confidence ellipses.
+In some cases, it’s possible to work out the math analytically, but in many cases, it’s the most useful to just calculate the correlation numerically.
 Here is a nice example of calculating and plotting those from the matplotlib documentation.

 def confidence_ellipse(x, y, ax, n_std=3.0, facecolor='none', **kwargs):